mischnic/python-ci/README.md

 A lightweight CI-server written in python, originally developed for a Raspberry Pi because other existing solutions were to resource-intensive (Jenkins) or cumbersome to use.

+- Has a *React*-ive web interface
 - Can be set up as a GitHub webhook
-- Can display the build status of a commit in the GitHub web interface!
+- Can display the build status next to the commit on GitHub

 ## Setup

-Clone your source folder next to the script (see below) and make `start.sh` executable (rename it to start.sh if you wish).
+Clone your source folder next to the script (see below) and make `start.sh` executable (rename it to start.sh if you want).
 Enviroment variables for the python script serve as configuration:

 - `OUTPUT_SUFFIX`: the `_build` below; optional (default: `_build`)
 - `SECRET`: the secret from the GitHub webhook configuration; optional
 - Needed to set commit statuses, otherwise optional:
-	- `Token`: a GitHub personal access token
+	- `TOKEN`: a GitHub personal access token
 	- `DOMAIN`: the URL under which the server is accessible (including `http[s]://`)

 You need the following file hierarchy:

 	python-ci
 	 |- python-ci.py